leegee/vue-leaflet-map/README.md

 To use the UFO data, you'll need to create a datasource.
 Some rough code is supplied to create a rough MySQL entry and a tiny Koa service.

+The Kaggle data is documented in the UFO `Help.vue` - strip the final space from the CSV header

 ## Options

 The `AppVue` component will cluster unless initialised with the attribute `clustered=false`.